Our Curriculum at Manor Wood Primary School

 These subjects include history, geography, art, music, Design Technology, Modern Foreign Languages, PE and Religious Education and a long term plan is in place to ensure all the skills and knowledge are addressed.

-PSHCE is taught both discretely through assemblies and restorative practice and through the day to day life of the school.
+PSE is taught both discretely through assemblies and restorative practice, through the study of key texts across school, and through the day to day life of the school.
 As a school we are committed to ensuring that our children have every opportunity to develop socially and emotionally as empathy and understanding are integral to their future development as rounded people.

-This is not a separate area of the National Curriculum but PSHCE runs seamlessly through all we do.
+This is not a separate area of the National Curriculum but PSE runs seamlessly through all we do.